MISSING MIGRANT PROGRAM AND DNA PROJECT

 Beyond forensic justice work, Colibrí and impacted families build community and advocate for change through the Family Network, a network of mutual support and solidarity among families and friends of missing migrants across the Americas.
 The Family Network was born out of families’ expressed desire to connect with others that are experiencing the same form of ambiguous loss, given the feeling of isolation that comes with having a missing loved on on the border.

 The Family Network includes in-person meetings in cities across the U.S. as well as hundreds of families connected online and through the quarterly Hermandad zine created by and for families of the disappeared.
-Colibrí is also recording oral histories from people whose loved ones have disappeared.
+In the Historias y Recuerdos program, Colibrí is also recording oral histories from people whose loved ones have disappeared.